Rahsaan Roland Kirk: Instruments and techniques

 Kirk was also an influential flute player, including recorders.
 According to Giddins, Kirk was the first major jazz innovator on flute after Eric Dolphy (who died in 1964).
 Kirk employed several techniques, including singing or humming into the flute at the same time as playing.
 Another was to play the standard transverse flute at the same time as a nose flute.

-He played a variety of other instruments, including whistles; often kept a gong within reach; the clarinet, harmonica, English horn, and was a competent trumpeter.
+He played a variety of other instruments, including whistles, clarinet, harmonica, and English horn.
+He often kept a gong within reach, and was a competent trumpeter.
 He utilized unique approaches, such as playing a trumpet with a saxophone mouthpiece.

 He also made use of non-musical devices, such as alarm clocks, sirens, or a section of common garden hose (dubbed "the black mystery pipes").
 From the early 1970s, his studio recordings used tape-manipulated musique concrète and primitive electronic sounds before such things became commonplace.

 The Case of the 3 Sided Dream in Audio Color was a unique album in the annals of recorded jazz and popular music.
 It was a two-LP set, with Side 4 apparently "blank", the label not indicating any content.
 However, once word of "the secret message" got around among Rahsaan's fans, one would find that about 12 minutes into Side 4 appeared the first of two telephone answering machine messages recorded by Kirk, the second following soon thereafter (but separated by more blank grooves).
 The surprise impact of these segments appearing on "blank" Side 4 was lost on the initial CD reissue of this album (though restored as track 20 on the CD re-release).

 He gleaned information on what was happening in the world via radio and TV.
 His later recordings often incorporated his spoken commentaries on current events, including Richard Nixon's involvement in the Watergate scandal.
-The 3-Sided Dream album was a "concept album" which incorporated "found" or environmental sounds and tape loops, tapes being played backwards, etc. Snippets of Billie Holiday singing are also heard briefly.
-The album even confronts the rise of influence of computers in society, as Rahsaan threatens to pull the plug on the machine trying to tell him what to do.
+The 3-Sided Dream album was a "concept album" that incorporated "found" or environmental sounds and tape loops, tapes being played backwards, and more.
+Snippets of Billie Holiday singing are also heard briefly.
+The album even confronts the rise of influence of computers in society, as Kirk threatens to pull the plug on the machine trying to tell him what to do.

-In the album Other Folks' Music the spoken words of Paul Robeson, another outspoken black artist, can be briefly heard.
+In the 1976 album Other Folks' Music the spoken words of Paul Robeson, another outspoken black artist, can be briefly heard.